deep2san/unsupervised-learning/README.md

 # unsupervised-learning
-From the given 'iris' dataset, predict the optimum number of cluster and represent it visually
+From the'iris' dataset, our goal is to predict the optimum number of cluster and represent it visually